MicrosoftDocs/customer-voice/fp-docs/get-started.md

 ### Opt out of trial

 You can always opt out of the Microsoft Forms Pro trial manually.

-For information about opting out, see [Opt out of Forms Pro](administer.md#opt-out-of-forms-pro).
+1. Sign in to Forms Pro.

+2. Select your username from the upper-right corner of the page.

+3. Select **Switch to Forms**.
+When you switch to Forms, you are redirected to the Microsoft Forms experience and are no longer able to edit surveys.

 > [!NOTE]
 > If you opt out of the Microsoft Forms Pro trial and sign up again later, your trial end date will be counted from the first date you signed in.